 As a result, funds to help states and local governments rebuild from this year's tornadoes, as well as past disasters like hurricanes Katrina and Rita and the massive Tennessee floods of last spring, have been frozen.
 Instead, FEMA is only paying for the "immediate needs" of disaster-stricken communities, which include debris removal, food, water and emergency shelter.

 "Going into September being the peak part of hurricane season, and with Irene, we didn't want to get to the point where we would not have the funds to continue to support the previous impacted survivors as well as respond to the next disaster," FEMA Administrator Craig Fugate told reporters at the White House on Monday.

 Earlier this year, the administration requested $1.8 billion for FEMA's disaster relief fund, despite pent-up demands for much more.
 Appropriations for last year totaled four times that amount.

 FEMA estimates that the request still left the disaster fund short by $2 billion to $4.8 billion for the upcoming fiscal year.
-Those are figures the agency provided to Congress last spring — before Irene or the tornadoes that destroyed huge swaths of Joplin or beat up the South.
+Those are figures the agency provided to Congress this spring -- before Irene or the tornadoes that destroyed huge swaths of Joplin, Mo., or beat up the South.